-that the people have access to the justice process in a convenient and swift manner without delay and do not have to bear excessive expenses.
+people have access to justice process in a convenient and swift manner without delay and does not have to bear excessive expenses.

-The State should provide protective measures for State officials in the justice process to enable them to strictly perform duties without any interference or manipulation.
+The State should provide protective measures for State officials in justice process to enable them to strictly perform duties without any interference or manipulation.

-The State should provide necessary and appropriate legal aid to indigent persons or underprivileged persons to access the justice process, including providing a lawyer thereto.
+The State should provide necessary and appropriate legal aid to indigent persons or underprivileged persons to access justice process, including providing a lawyer thereto.